-The results of our auditing procedures disclosed instances of noncompliance which are required to be reported in accordance with the Uniform Guidance and State of Florida Chapter 10.650, Rules of the Auditor General and which are described in the accompanying schedule of findings and questioned costs as items 2018-001, 2018-002, 2018-003 and 2018-004.
+The results of our auditing procedures disclosed instances of noncompliance which are required to be reported in accordance with the Uniform Guidance and State of Florida Chapter 10.650, Rules of the Auditor General and which are described in the accompanying schedule of findings and questioned costs as items 2019-001, 2019-002, and 2019-003.
 Our opinion on each major federal program and state project is not modified with respect to these matters.

-The Agency's response to the noncompliance findings identified in our audit is described in the accompanying schedule of findings and questioned costs.
-The Agency's response was not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the response.
+The Agency's response to the noncompliance findings identified in our audit are described in the accompanying schedule of findings and questioned costs.
+The Agency's response was not subjected to the auditing procedures applied in the audits of compliance and, accordingly, we express no opinion on the response.